mahmoudnafifi/HistoGAN/README.md

 #### Trained models
 As mentioned in the paper, we trained HistoGAN on several datasets.
-Our pre-trained models trained using `--network_capacity = 16` and `--image_size = 256` due to hardware limitations. **Better results can be achieved by increasing the network capacity and using attention layers (--attn-layers).** Here are examples of our trained models (note: these models include both generator and discriminator nets):
+Our pre-trained models trained using `--network_capacity = 16` and `--image_size = 256` due to hardware limitations. **Better results can be achieved by increasing the network capacity and using attention layers (--attn_layers).** Here are examples of our trained models (note: these models include both generator and discriminator nets):

 * [Faces](https://ln3.sync.com/dl/ef2cce1a0/c7frehvr-kaexbw44-tvupizhg-xyqjvp98) | [Google Drive mirror](https://drive.google.com/file/d/1jkJBzXsakEtuVEwQqTCBb_R_Kefa2XJ1/view?usp=sharing)
 * [Cars](https://ln3.sync.com/dl/5c2bc1a60/y3sx9dnq-m5gcspa5-6zz9d4fd-7j3yemca)